saltyorg/docs/docs/reference/guides/chazguides/success.md

 </html>
 ```

-That’s expected, it’s the standard cloudbox behavior where the non-secure URL forwards to the secure URL.
+That’s expected, it’s the standard saltbox behavior where the non-secure URL forwards to the secure URL.

 Tell curl to follow the redirect by adding -L: